 1. Enlist one’s partner.

-Research does indicate that women do handle infertility-related stress differently from men.
+Research does indicate that women handle infertility-related stress differently from men.
 Women more often do seek social support, for example; men lean towards problem-solving.
 This disconnect can rather strain the relationship.
 Couples need to act as if they were dating again.
 They need to set aside time during the week to go to a movie.
 One can go in for dance classes together.
 Do take about 20 minutes of their time to spend on pregnancy-related discussions.
 Fertility talk does help but not too much of it.

 2. Rethink one’s attitude.